cavaunpeu/willwolf.io-source/content/articles/gaussian-algebra-to-gaussian-processes-part-1.md

 mu_y_post, cov_y_post = compute_gp_posterior(mu_w, cov_w, phi_func, x_train, y_train, x_test)
 ```

-To plot, we typically just plot the error bars, i.e. the space within `(mu_y_post - var_y_post, mu_y_post + var_y_post)` for each `x`, as well as the ground-truth tuples as big red dots. **This gives nothing more than a picture of the mean-vector and covariance of our posterior.** Optionally, we can plot true function evaluations from this posterior as well, as we did with our prior.
+To plot, we typically just plot the error bars, i.e. the space within `(mu_y_post - var_y_post, mu_y_post + var_y_post)` for each `x`, as well as the ground-truth tuples as big red dots. **This gives nothing more than a picture of the mean-vector and covariance of our posterior.** Optionally, we can plot samples from this posterior as well, as we did with our prior.

 ```python